-Tristan Thompson’s Ex, Lani Blair, Flaunts Bikini Body, While Khloe Rocks Weight Loss
+Tristan Thompson’s Ex, Lani Blair, Flaunts Bikini Body While Khloe Rocks Weight Loss

 “That color looks great on you,” one follower commented.
 Another chimed in, “Very beautiful pic.”

-Thompson, who plays for the Cleveland Cavaliers, has been dating Khloe since September, 2016.
-Kardashian gave birth to the couple’s first child, daughter True Thompson, in April, 2018.
+Thompson, a power forward with the Cleveland Cavaliers, has been dating Khloe since September 2016.
+Kardashian gave birth to the couple’s first child, daughter True Thompson, in April 2018.

+Tristan has another child (son Prince, who was born in 2016) from a prior relationship.

 Tristan Will Return To Cleveland When NBA Season Starts